Opportunity Cost Examples

 Example #7 – Investing in Stocks or Higher Degree

 You have got $20,000 in which you are thinking of either investing in shares of some company or you can invest this money in getting a higher degree in a good university.
 If you invest in stocks, then your opportunity cost would be higher degrees and a higher salary because of the degree.
 But if you invest in a higher degree then your opportunity cost would be profit gained from those shares.

 Opportunity Cost Practical Example (IBM Acquiring Red Hat)

 In Oct 2018, IBM announced that it is going to acquire Red Hat for a total deal value of $34 Bn.
-Red Hat is an open source software company which is mainly in the cloud market.
+Red Hat is an open-source software company that is mainly in the cloud market.
 IBM is trying to strengthen its cloud business for long and this acquisition could prove a crucial point in its strategy.
 Red Hat shareholders will receive $190 per Red Hat shares with this deal.
 Now below is IBM’s balance sheet as per 2018 annual report:

 As we can see that in their books, they are having Cash and Equivalents of around $11.4 Bn.
 They are also issuing debt for paying for this deal.
 Instead, they could use this money for paying a dividend to its shareholders or opening a new R&D center.
 So, the opportunity cost for IBM shareholders will be this dividend or profit from some new R&D center if IBM had not done this deal.

 This has been a guide to Opportunity Cost Examples.
-Here we discuss its definition and the top 7 examples of opportunity cost along with detailed explanations.
+Here we discuss its definition and the top 7 examples along with detailed explanations.
 You can learn more about financing from the following articles –